-Still confused?
+Are you still confused?
 Have you ever downloaded an app?
 Sure, you have!
-There’s an app for everything from dieting and heart rate to banking.
-I’m certain you may have noticed after you downloaded the app, you were probably asked or prompted to fill in your e-mail or a password, etc. From that point, you go and hit “enter” and your information gets sent to the API.
-Lo and behold, you have made an API call!
+There’s an app for everything from dieting and heart rate to learning a language or banking.
+I’m certain you may have noticed after you downloaded the app, you probably were asked or prompted to fill in your e-mail or a password, etc. From that point, you go and hit “enter” and your information gets sent to the API.
+Lo-and-behold, you have made an API call!

 It’s that simple!
 An API call is the process that takes place after the API is set up and ready to go.
 With your API call, your information is sent and processed back to you.